stefantaubert/tts-mos-test-mturk/README.md

 ## Pipeline

-Note: The creation of the template and survey is not fully described yet.
-The evaluation can be done using a .json-file which interacts as a interface between the template and the evaluation (see "Project JSON example"); start at step 4 in this case.
+The evaluation can be done using a .json-file which interacts as a interface between the MTurk template and the evaluation (see "Project JSON example").

 ### 1. Run survey on MTurk

-The survey needs to be started at MTurk and prepare the .json-file.
-The .json-file contains all relevant information for the evaluation.
+The survey needs to be started at MTurk and then the .json-file needs to be prepared which contains all relevant information for the evaluation.
+An example .json-file can be found at [examples/example.json](./examples/example.json)

 ### 2. Initialize project